jpier2012/beautiful_billboard/README.md

 ## Usage

+Run 'bundle' from your terminal.

-Type './bin/beautiful_billboard' into the terminal to run.
+Then type './bin/beautiful_billboard' into the terminal to run.

 Follow the prompts and have a great time!